VSP Vision Care

 Jennifer Sawyer, a Senior HR Generalist in the automotive industry, shared how her company takes a unique and fun approach to talking about benefits and wellness:

 “We’re all about communication.
-We communicate all our benefits as cars … If they need a tune up, we talk through what they need to do with their car / benefit to make it work better for their needs at the time.”
+We communicate all our benefits as cars … If they need a tune up, we talk through what they need to do with their car/benefit to make it work better for their needs at the time.”

-Getting a Little Help from AI
+Getting a little help from AI

 AI-powered technology can help us in many ways, one of which is by enhancing communications about benefits.
 That said, it comes as no surprise to learn both employees and employers are open to using it for this purpose.